Skip to Content

 While there are many threats the utility must prepare for and work to avoid that are not directly due to climate change (such as domestic terrorism and/or cyber security threats), we know that climate change is already impacting our physical environment, our human capital, our public health, our policy landscape, and our resource availability in new and challenging ways.
 Often, stresses from these new challenges are layered on top of one another, and deciphering cause and effect to determine effective responses is becoming more complicated.
 The layering of simultaneous challenges taxes the capacity of any organization’s response.
 Never was this more apparent as our community struggled to respond to the intense stresses of the COVID-19 pandemic and the devastating Holiday Farm fire simultaneously in September 2020.
 While everyone in our community will be impacted by the physical effects of climate change in one way or another, EWEB also recognizes that the most vulnerable members of our community will be least able to prepare and adapt to this wide range of changing conditions.
 No matter where the challenges originate, EWEB must find new ways to increase redundancy and resiliency across the organization and throughout our infrastructure.
 In doing so, EWEB must consider how to support members of our community who have been historically under-served and/or are most vulnerable to service disruption, bringing an equity focus to the work.

 Climate Policy SD15 requires the General Manager to evaluate and enact measures to prepare for and minimize the effects of climate change on EWEB’s water and electric supply and infrastructure.
-Therefore, in the Climate Guidebook, this chapter will focus on resiliency initiatives related to expected changes to our physical environment in Lane County, our drinking water quality and water availability for both drinking and hydropower production, and the ability of our EWEB-owned infrastructure to adapt to changing physical conditions.
+Therefore, this chapter of the Climate Guidebook will focus on resiliency initiatives related to expected changes to our physical environment in Lane County, our drinking water quality and water availability for both drinking and hydropower production, and the ability of our EWEB-owned infrastructure to adapt to changing physical conditions.
 This section will be expanded over time in response to stakeholder needs and feedback and as our programs grow and change in response to where the need is greatest.

-• Expected physical changes for Lane County, via Oregon Climate Change Research Institute
+• Expected physical changes from climate change for Lane County, via Oregon Climate Change Research Institute

-• Eugene-Springfield Natural Hazard Mitigation Plan (NHMP)and other planning efforts at the State and County levels
+• Lane County Natural Hazard Mitigation Plan (NHMP)and other planning efforts at the State and County levels

 • EWEB’s Wildfire Mitigation Plan